cclearpartners/myi-docs/src/references/custom-parameters-tab.md

 To dynamically include the tab, based on a query.
 The tab will only be shown if it returns at least one result.
 All the variables from the List View's filters custom parameter can be used.

+### usersExclude

+A list of usernames to hide this tab from.
+All other users can see the tab.

+Example: `usersExclude:john.doe@myorg.prd,alice.keys@myorg.prd`

+### usersInclude

+A list of usernames to show this tab to.
+No other users can see the tab.

+Example: `usersInclude:john.doe@myorg.prd,alice.keys@myorg.prd`

 ### $END_DATE
 ### $START_DATE